 In addition to BabyCare's direct selling business in China, we periodically offer and sell certain U.S. products in China through a cross-border e-commerce sales channel by utilizing one of our separate China subsidiaries that is registered to engage in cross-border e-commerce.
 This cross-border e-commerce channel is legally required to be separate from BabyCare's direct selling business in China.
 The products that we offer and sell through this channel are neither registered for retail sale in China nor registered as direct selling products under BabyCare's direct selling license.
 Consequently, products sold via our cross-border e-commerce channel can only be sold to China customers for their personal consumption and cannot be sold through BabyCare's direct selling channel.
-BabyCare's direct selling business in China could be negatively impacted if China regulatory authorities (i) attribute our cross-border e-commerce sales and regulations.
+BabyCare's direct selling business in China could be negatively impacted if China regulatory authorities (i) attribute our cross-border e-commerce sales and related product claims to BabyCare's direct selling business, and (ii) make a determination that the same are in violation of direct selling or other applicable laws and regulations.